PHQ-9: Survey items

 A patient may take the PHQ-9 in written form or be presented the survey items in interview form.
 The PHQ-9 questions reflect the diagnostic criteria for major depressive disorder (MDD) found in the DSM-5.
 The items ask about the patient's experience in the last two weeks.
-Questions are about the level of interest/pleasure in doing things (anhedonia), feeling down or depressed, sleep-related problems (sleeping too much/difficulty falling or staying asleep), low energy or fatigue, eating problems (poor appetite or eating too much), self-worth (feeling like a failure), ability to concentrate, psychomotor problems (speaking/moving slowly or fidgety/restless), and thoughts of suicide.
+Questions are about the level of interest/pleasure in doing things (anhedonia), feeling down or depressed, sleep-related problems (sleeping too much/difficulty falling or staying asleep), low energy or fatigue, eating problems (poor appetite or eating too much), self-worth (feeling like a failure), ability to concentrate, psychomotor problems (speaking/moving slowly or being fidgety/restless), and thoughts of suicide.
 Responses range from "0" (Not at all) to "3" (nearly every day).
 A tenth question asks about the extent to which the previously mentioned symptoms make functioning in daily life difficult.
 The response to the tenth question is not factored into the final score; however, clinicians may use the response to help gauge the patient's level of impairment.
 A massive study of almost 60,000 participants (involving 29 samples from seven countries and speaking five languages) that employed exploratory structural equation modeling bifactor analysis showed the PHQ-9 is essentially unidimensional; cognitive-affective and somatic specific factors were relatively weak.